• Sell Your Mineral Rights

 For more information, check out our guide on producing vs non-producing mineral rights.

-Royalty Statement & Check Review
+Royalty Statement Review

-The royalty checks and accompanying statements will give you a good idea about the monthly revenue.
-The interest listed on the royalty statements should match the division order and the interest calculated from the title search.
 Some buyers omit a title search when the seller is in pay status, assuming that the operator has already done the research.
-However, it's always best to run the title.
+However, it’s always best to run the title.
 Mistakes happen, and sometimes mineral owners own more or less than what is on their check subs.
 As one operator sells to another operator, errors can occur if data is transferred incorrectly.

 If the mineral owner has a cost-free lease, that should also be reflected in their royalty statement.